shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 [INF] Server started at port : 1841

 ```
 Troubleshooting: If the sencha command is not found, open a new terminal or command prompt window and try again.
+Also, make sure you are in the SenchaTraining directory when running this command.

 * Do not close this Terminal / Command Prompt window until you are done with the Setup Instructions.
 You may wish to minimize this window to avoid accidently closing this window.